-Breast surgery, particularly the breast augmentation procedure, is one of my areas of expertise and a bedrock of my practice.
-I love how it can literally transform a woman’s entire torso, sense of herself and outlook on life.
-Being able to help you feel like the best version of yourself is one of the main reasons why I became a plastic surgeon in the first place, and why I am such a fan of body contouring.
-My first goal with any aesthetic procedure is patient safety.
-A huge component of my practice philosophy has always been rigid honesty.
-You can trust that I will let you know whether or not I think a particular procedure will actually deliver on your goals as well as any potential risks.
-For this reason, it has been incredibly frustrating to myself and my fellow Board-Certified plastic surgeons to not fully understand what causes a patient to develop Breast Implant Illness (BII).
-The American Society of Plastic Surgeons (ASPS) is devoting serious resources to understanding this rare yet complex condition.
+Breast surgery, particularly the Boston breast augmentation procedure, is one of my areas of expertise and the bedrock of my practice.
+I love how it can transform a woman’s entire torso, sense of herself, and outlook on life.
+Being able to help you feel like the best version of yourself is one of the main reasons why I became a plastic surgeon in the first place and why I am such a fan of body contouring.

 What is Breast Implant Illness (BII)?